 - 6. A temporary reduction of existing through lanes is permitted if, prior to taking this action, a local agency can demonstrate to OCTA that such action is temporary and can be justified for operational reasons and the agency enters into a binding agreement to restore capacity upon demand by OCTA.
 OCTA may also determine that the local agency remain eligible on a conditional basis.
-If the local agency is found ineligible, it shall regain eligibility upon physical restoration of the arterial to its original state, consistent with the MPAH. - 7.
-Traffic calming measures shall not be used on arterials classified as Secondary and above on the MPAH.
-Traffic calming measures may be allowed only on Divided Collectors and Collectors, where it can be demonstrated the calming measures will not reduce vehicle carrying capacity below the actual and projected traffic volumes for the segment and the increased traffic volume on affected MPAH facilities does not result in an intersection level of service (LOS) worse than LOS "D" or the General Plan standard adopted by the affected jurisdiction.24 - 7.
-Traffic calming on regional arterials can most efficiently be achieved through lane narrowings and roundabouts.
+If the local agency is found ineligible, it shall regain eligibility upon physical restoration of the arterial to its original state, consistent with the MPAH. - Traffic calming on regional arterials can most efficiently be achieved through lane narrowings and roundabouts.
 These are not restricted on MPAH facilities (as long as the number of through lanes are maintained).25

-The use of other types of traffic calming measures on MPAH facilities The use of traffic calming measures26 on MPAH facilities shall be administered per the following:
+The use of other types of traffic calming measures on MPAH facilities shall be administered per the following: